IBM/datastax-cassandra-clickstream/doc/source/crc.md

 ## Configure webhooks

-Edit the config YAML in the `config` directory of your cloned repo:
+Edit/review the config YAML in the `config` directory of your cloned repo.
+Replace `<project-name>` with the project/namespace you created above in the two files that require it.

 * webhook_service.yaml
 * webhook_configuration.yaml